Coolest Homemade Pregnant Womens Costume Ideas

 I took over with the face while they went and put their costumes on.
 As we were trick or treating I didn’t think anyone was paying much attention to my belly.
 I had a few people looking but it wasn’t till we went to my brother-in-law’s house that I realized people couldn’t tell whether it was my belly or a t-shirt.

 This was a special way to connect with my boys.
 I know they enjoyed helping and the day after Halloween they were still lifting up my shirt to see where the pumpkin had gone.
 They were a little mad that I had washed off my pregnant womens costume!

 Total Spent: $2

 I got the idea from this web site.
 My husband and group of friends go out every Halloween (usually as a group).
-I was 8 months pregnant and wanted a womens costume to show that.
+I was 8 months pregnant and wanted a pregnant womens costume to show that.

 I started with a cardboard box and spray painted it white.
-I found some knobs from an old oven and sprayed painted them silver around the bottom for the knobs.
+Then, I found some knobs from an old oven and sprayed painted them silver around the bottom for the knobs.

 I bought a towel rack and spray painted that also.
 For the “burners”, I cut out round cardboard and used pipe cleaners to create the look.
 I cut the “door” and used saran wrap for the window.